-Since the construction of the first permanent stage in 1969, generations of Arlingtonians have enjoyed free summer cultural events at the sylvan venue nestled two blocks off Route 50, ranging from Arlington Children’s Theater to bands like Eddie from Ohio and superstar Ritchie Havens.
-The full schedule is listed on the following pages.
-Run-times vary.
-Bring a picnic, some friends and enjoy the arts at Lubber Run Amphitheater!
+Since the construction of the first permanent stage in 1969, generations of Arlingtonians have enjoyed free summer cultural events at the sylvan venue nestled two blocks off Route 50, ranging from Arlington Children’s Theater to bands like Raul Midon, Eddie from Ohio and superstar Ritchie Havens.
+While the pandemic makes such a gathering unwise this season, these concerts will let you bring a little Amphitheater atmosphere right into your home and yard!

 The music of Washington, D.C. based singer-songwriter Justin Jones has been described by The Washington Post as “electrified country and roots-rock that leaves plenty of space for Jones to hold court…like Dave Grohl when at full throttle and Townes Van Zandt when at ease.”
 The Virginia native has toured North America and headlined popular venues such as The Hamilton and the 9:30 Club.